timfox456/sessionizer/README.md

 ### About

-This project is done by Elephantscale, based on the Cloudera's blog (which did not work out of the box).
+I based this on Cloudera's blog (which did not work out of the box).

 Blog: http://blog.cloudera.com/blog/2014/11/how-to-do-near-real-time-sessionization-with-spark-streaming-and-apache-hadoop/